achusang/RC_capacity/readme.txt

 #2 If you wish to customize the parameters:
 Please modify the data in the 'Parameter and Results.xlsx' file, specifically in sheets 1 to 4.
+Then, save and CLOSE the file.
+(This step is important)